One journalist's musings about the beautiful, bizarre world in which we live

 My ears popped and I reflexively ducked a bit.
 Still, no one seemed to care.

-Dan and I asked a man nearby for directions, and I asked him to tell me what the loud noises were.
+We asked a man nearby for directions, and I asked him to tell me what the loud noises were.

 Fireworks, he said.
 They shoot them off during the day for the weddings that take place every weekend.